xiaoshan1994/xiaoshan1994.github.io/content/post/pl/co_1214_lca.md

 Received 4 November 2020, Revised 7 December 2020, Accepted 9 December 2020, Available online 5 January 2021.
 Harish Jeswani et al.
 Department of Chemical Engineering and Analytical Science, The University of Manchester, Sackville Street, M13 9PL, UK

+## Abstract
+A large portion of plastic produced each year is used to make single-use packaging and other short-lived consumer products that are discarded quickly, creating significant amounts of waste.
+It is important that such waste be managed appropriately in line with circular-economy principles.
+One option for managing plastic waste is chemical recycling via pyrolysis, which can convert it back into chemical feedstock that can then be used to manufacture virgin-quality polymers.
+However, given that this is an emerging technology not yet used widely in practice, it is not clear if pyrolysis of waste plastics is sustainable on a life cycle basis and how it compares to other plastics waste management options as well as to the production of virgin plastics.
+Therefore, this study uses life cycle assessment (LCA) to compare the environmental impacts of chemical recycling of mixed plastic waste (MPW) via pyrolysis with the established waste management alternatives: mechanical recycling and energy recovery.
+Three LCA studies have been carried out under three perspectives: waste, product and a combination of the two.
+To ensure robust comparisons, the impacts have been estimated using two impact assessment methods: Environmental footprint and ReCiPe.
+The results suggest that chemical recycling via pyrolysis has a 50% lower climate change impact and life cycle energy use than the energy recovery option.
+The climate change impact and energy use of pyrolysis and mechanical recycling of MPW are similar if the quality of the recyclate is taken into account.
+Furthermore, MPW recycled by pyrolysis has a significantly lower climate change impact (−0.45 vs 1.89 t CO2 eq./t plastic) than the equivalent made from virgin fossil resources.
+However, pyrolysis has significantly higher other impacts than mechanical recycling, energy recovery and production of virgin plastics.
+Sensitivity analyses show that some assumptions have notable effects on the results, including the assumed geographical region and its energy mix, carbon conversion efficiency of pyrolysis and recyclate quality.
+These results will be of interest to the chemical, plastics and waste industries, as well as to policy makers.

+## 2. Methods

 ## 1. Introduction
 * Currently only one-third of post-consumer plastic waste in Europe is collected for recycling, with the majority (43%) incinerated in waste-to-energy plants; the rest is still landfilled (PlasticsEurope, 2019).